-- There has been an increase in head forward posture because of the increase in computer use, sitting at a desk for a long period of time, using desks or chairs that do not match your body, a poor bed, not enough exercise, heavy school bags and too much learning
+- There has been an increase in head forward posture because of the increase in computer use, sitting at a desk for long periods of time, using desks or chairs that do not match your body, poor beds, not enough exercise, and heavy school bags.

 - The human head weighs about 3.5 to 4.5 kgs

 Exercise Set Up

 In the article, it is a little confusing how often the exercises were done.
 It looks like each group got 30 minutes of training, then they performed the exercises 5 times a week for 8 weeks.

 Experimental Group Performed Cranio-cervical Flexion Training:

-The words sound fancy but the exercise is simple.
-Now, I would do a video for you but my video camera is still working its way from my old house to the new house (We had a bit of mix-up with the movers.).
+The words may sound fancy, but the exercise is simple.
+I would do a video for you but my video camera is still working its way from my old house to the new house (We had a bit of mix-up with the movers.).

-- Start in your back with a rolled-up towel under your neck.
+- Start on your back with a rolled-up towel under your neck.
 The towel should be enough to fill the space between your neck and the floor.
 It should also lightly support your neck but it should not tilt the head forward.

-- Now take a few belly breaths and make sure to blow out any tension in your neck and upper body.
+- Now, take a few deep belly breaths, making sure to blow out any tension in your neck and upper body.

-- Take your hands and touch the sides of your neck and make sure the muscle in your neck, specifically sternocleidomastoid and scalene, are relaxed.
+- Take your hands and touch the sides of your neck.
+Make sure the muscles in your neck, specifically the sternocleidomastoid and scalene, are relaxed.

-- Now you are all set to perform the exercise.
-To perform the exercise, you tilt your head forward like you are doing a small nod with your head.
+- To perform the exercise, tilt your head forward like you are doing a small nod with your head.
 The movement should come from your forehead and not your chin.
-Focus on the movement being done by the muscle deep to the front of your neck.
+Focus on the movement being done by the muscle deep in the front of your neck.
 Hold the end of the nod for 10 seconds.

 - Return to the starting position and rest for 3 to 5 seconds before moving into the next repetition.
 Perform 10 repetitions.